Scholars

 Philipp Ther is Professor of Central European History at the University of Vienna, where he also guides the Research Center for the History of Transformations (RECET).

-Previously he was professor of comparative European history at the EUI in Florence.
+Previously Ther was professor of comparative European history at the EUI in Florence.
 His book Die neue Ordnung auf dem alten Kontinent.
-Eine Geschichte des neoliberalen Europa (Suhrkamp) was awarded with the non-fiction bookprize of the Leipzig bookfare in 2015.
-An English version titled Europe since 1989: A history was published by Princeton University Press.
-Among his pubblications: Before he published in English The Dark Side of Nation States: Ethnic Cleansing in Modern Europe, New York: Berghahn Press, 2014 (German 2011, Polish 2012, Czech 2017) and Center Stage: Operatic Culture and Nation Building in 19th Century Central Europe, West Lafayette: Purdue University Press, 2014 (Czech 2008).
-He has co-edited twelve other books, his articles have been translated into fifteen European languages.
+Eine Geschichte des neoliberalen Europa (Suhrkamp) was awarded the non-fiction bookprize of the Leipzig bookfare in 2015.
+An English version entitled Europe since 1989: A history was published by Princeton University Press.
+His publications also include: Before he published in English The Dark Side of Nation States: Ethnic Cleansing in Modern Europe, New York: Berghahn Press, 2014 (German 2011, Polish 2012, Czech 2017) and Center Stage: Operatic Culture and Nation Building in 19th Century Central Europe, West Lafayette: Purdue University Press, 2014 (Czech 2008).
+He has co-edited twelve other books, and his articles have been translated into fifteen European languages.
 His most recent books are a synthesis on the history of refugees in modern Europe Die Außenseiter.
 Flucht, Flüchtlinge und Integration im modernen Europa, Berlin: Suhrkamp, 2017 and Das andere Ende der Geschichte: Über die Große Transformation, Berlin: Suhrkamp 2019.
 An extended English version The Outsiders: Refugees in Europe since 1492 was published by Princeton UP, 2019.
 In 2019 he was awarded the Wittgenstein Prize of the Austrian Research Fund.
 This award is endowed with 1.5 million Euros and is the highest recognition for scientists in Austria.

 Upcoming Events